nuxeo/doc.nuxeo.com-content/src/nxdoc/indexing-and-query.md

 ### Page Providers: a Pagination Service&nbsp;

-The framework also provides a paginated query system, the Page Providers.&nbsp;Page Providers are a way to expose a query defined in NXQL with additional services: pagination, parameters, maximum number of results, aggregates definition.
+The framework also provides a paginated query system, the Page Providers.
+Page Providers are a way to expose a query defined in NXQL with additional services: pagination, parameters, maximum number of results, aggregates definition.
 Page providers are named and declared to the server via a contribution.
 More information can be found about [the page provider object]({{page page='page-providers'}}).
 Page providers are used in the platform in many places: Web application for browsing, for dashboards, &hellip;

 Resources Endpoint are also based on a page provider.
 By being declarative, page providers are very easy to override.
 That way, most of the document lists logic of the default application can be redefined just by [overriding the corresponding page provider](http://explorer.nuxeo.org/nuxeo/site/distribution/Nuxeo%20Platform-6.0/viewExtensionPoint/org.nuxeo.ecm.platform.query.api.PageProviderService--providers).
 You can also build your own application in the same way.
 Note that in the web application, page providers are associated to a higher concept, the Content View, that wraps all the UI aspects of executing and presenting a search result (see paragraph below).